Gary Stockdale: Theatre music

 Stockdale co-wrote, with Spencer Green, the irreverent adult musical spoof Bukowsical! loosely based on the life of German-American writer Charles Bukowski.
 The show's songs have been called "uncommonly terrific for the genre"; and the show has been praised for "the eclectic bounce of Stockdale's music and his and Green's lyrics" in the Los Angeles Times, with further praise for Stockdale found in Backstage, Variety, and more.
 The show earned the New York International Fringe Festival Award for Outstanding Musical, and has been performed in various theater companies all over the U.S.

 He also composed the "creepy music [that] evokes both carnival and silent horror tunes" for Play Dead, an off-Broadway stage play by Teller and Todd Robbins.
-Stockdale's music has been featured in Penn & Teller’s Broadway show The Refrigerator Tour and the off-Broadway show Penn & Teller Rot in Hell at the Beacon Theatre in New York City, and in Penn & Teller's show at the Penn & Teller Theater at the Rio resort in Las Vegas since 2001.
+Stockdale's music has been featured in Penn & Teller's Broadway show The Refrigerator Tour and the off-Broadway show Penn & Teller Rot in Hell at the Beacon Theatre in New York City, and in Penn & Teller's show at the Penn & Teller Theater at the Rio resort in Las Vegas since 2001.

 He wrote music for Billy the Mime's show America Lovesexdeath at The Flea Theater in New York City and incidental music for a production of Bus Stop at the Pasadena Playhouse.
-Stockdale has provided vocal direction, musical supervision, and vocal arrangements for the Los Angeles Shakespeare festival.
+Stockdale has provided vocal direction, musical supervision, and vocal arrangements for the Shakespeare festival held at the Will Geer Theatricum Botanicum in Topanga, California.

 Stockdale composed the music, teaming up again with Spencer Green on the lyrics, for Bumpersticker: the Musical, a show in the Hollywood Fringe Festival, with each song inspired by a slogan seen on a bumper sticker during a traffic jam.
 The show was noted for its examples of "how well the music & lyrics work together to make the writers' point" and was named by HuffPost as one of the top ten 2016 Los Angeles Theatre Productions.